box/developer.box.com/content/guides/box-sign/create-sign-request.md

 Preparing a document prior to sending a Box Sign request allows developers to add date, text, checkbox, and/or signature placeholders for signers.
-This can be done via a UI or [tags][tags] directly in the document.
+This can be done with UI or [tags][tags] directly in the document.
 If this is not done, signers receive an unprepared document and can place signatures and fields at their own discretion.
-However, developers can leverage controls in the request that allow them to turn on and off features for the unprepared document.
+However, developers can leverage controls in the request that allow them to turn features for the unprepared document on and off.

 Setting `is_document_preparation_needed` to `true` provides a `prepare_url` in the response.
-Visiting this link in your browser allows you to complete document preparation and send the request via UI.
+Visiting this link in your browser allows you to complete document preparation and send the request in the UI.

 To learn more about document tags, please see our [support article][tags].

 <Message type='warning'>
-Prefill tags created in a template via the Box web app cannot be accessed from the API.
+Prefill tags created in a template with the Box web app cannot be accessed from the API.
 </Message>